snick512/grav/pages/01.home/default.md

 Offering sensible opinions regarding artificial intelligence and cyborgs.

-_Visit again on May 24th for updates_
+_Visit again on May 30th for updates_
+Having trouble with one server where a copy of my existing articles were stored.
+Once it's accessible the content will be copied over.

 Email: snick512@pm.me